Netcracker/KubeMarine/documentation/Troubleshooting.md

 [IAAS checker](Kubecheck.md#iaas-procedure) to detect problems with network connectivity.

-## KME0004: There Are No Workers Defined in the Cluster Scheme
+## KME0004: There are no workers defined in the cluster scheme

 ```
 FAILURE!